Structure

 <Note>

-Roughly 60% of the pipeline is deterministic scripts (extraction, rendering, measurements) and 40% is AI reasoning (section planning, notes, anomaly detection).
+Roughly 60% of the pipeline is deterministic scripts (parsing the `.md`, rendering tables, measurements) and 40% is AI reasoning (resolving the spec onto live layers, completeness checks).
 Output is highly consistent across runs.

 </Note>